BNasmith/PTForsyth/PTFWorkofChrist.md

 Human nature puts its back up against that.
-That is what Paul means when he speaks about human nature, the natural man the carnal man is a bad translation being enmity against God.
+That is what Paul means when he speaks about human nature, the natural man the carnal man is a bad translation---being enmity against God.
 Man will cling to the last rag of his self-respect.
-He does not part with that when he thrills, admires, sympathises; but he

-v does when he has to give up his whole self in the obedience of faith.
-How much self-respect

-1 do you think Paul had left in him when he went into Damascus?
+He does not part with that when he thrills, admires, sympathises; but he does when he has to give up his whole self in the obedience of faith.
+How much self-respect do you think Paul had left in him when he went into Damascus?
 Christ, with the demand for saving obedience, arouses antagonism in the human heart.
 And so will the Church that